googleapis/cloud-debug-nodejs/README.md

 # Require the agent at the top of your main script.
 require('@google/cloud-debug');
 ```
-Deploy your application, and navigate to the [Debug tab][debug-tab] within the [Google Developers Console][dev-console] to set breakpoints and start debugging.
+Deploy your application, and navigate to the [Debug tab][debug-tab] within the [Google Developers Console][dev-console] to set snapshots and start debugging.

 ## Running on Google Cloud Platform